Nordkapp-class offshore patrol vessel

-The Nordkapp class is a Norwegian Coast Guard ship class built in the 1980s, and is used for rescue, fishery inspection, research purposes and general EEZ patrol in Norwegian waters.
+The Nordkapp class is a Norwegian Coast Guard ship class built in the 1980s, and used for rescue, fishery inspection, research purposes and general EEZ patrol in Norwegian waters until the early 2020s.
 It is a class of ships purpose-built for the Norwegian Coast Guard with a secondary role as wartime naval escorts.
 The Norwegian Coast Guard is a part of the Royal Norwegian Navy, and has some police authority.

-In June 2018 it was announced that the Vard Group, a subsidiary of Fincantieri, will build three replacement vessels for NOK 5 billion; delivery of the three new vessels is scheduled to be in 1Q 2022, 1Q 2023, and 1Q 2024, respectively.
+In June 2018 it was announced that the Vard Group, a subsidiary of Fincantieri, would build three replacement vessels for NOK 5 billion; delivery of the three new vessels started in 2023 with the final vessel envisaged in 2024.
+As of November 2023, only Nordkapp remains operational, having been transferred to the Navy to fulfill a mine warfare command role.
+The other vessels have been decommissioned.

 Design

-The Nordkapp class carried one helicopter at launch; the Westland Lynx, but was decommissioned in 2014.
+The Nordkapp class carried one helicopter at launch, the Westland Lynx, but was decommissioned in 2014.
 The ships are capable of ice browsing.
 Due to the fact that these vessels may serve as wartime naval escorts they have provisions to carry additional weapons and sensors, such as anti-ship missiles and torpedoes.